Research at the Center

 — funded by U.S. Department of Labor-ODEP

 JAN is a service of the U.S. Department of Labor's Office of Disability Employment Policy in collaboration with the Center for Disability Information at West Virginia University and private industry throughout North America.
 It provides critical information on accommodations to employers and individuals with disabilities.
-The Center will survey JAN customers on such topics as job accommodations, self-employment, and small business opportunities and assist JAN to assess the information collected.
-The information will provide additional knowledge about workplace accommodations, employment trends and retention of workers with disabilities.
+The Center surveyed JAN customers on such topics as job accommodations, self-employment, and small business opportunities and assist JAN to assess the information collected.
+The information provided additional knowledge about workplace accommodations, employment trends and retention of workers with disabilities.

 National Center on Workforce and Disability/Adult